Travel.State.Gov > International Parental Child Abduction > Country Information > India International Parental Child Abduction Information

 This list is provided as a courtesy service only and does not constitute an endorsement of any individual attorney.
 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the persons or firms included in this list.
 Professional credentials and areas of expertise are provided directly by the lawyers.

-Mediation may be available in different states in India as an alternative to litigation for couples interested in attempting to reach a voluntary agreement.
+Additionally, in different states in India, mediation may be available as an alternative to litigation for couples interested in attempting to reach a voluntary agreement.
+Please consult an attorney in India if you are interested in pursuing this option.

 While travelling in a foreign country, you are subject to the laws of that country.
 It is important for parents to understand that, although a left-behind parent in the United States may have custody or visitation rights pursuant to a U.S. custody order, that order may not be valid and enforceable in the country in which the child is located.
 For this reason, we strongly encourage you to speak to a local attorney if planning to remove a child from a foreign country without the consent of the other parent.
 Attempts to remove your child to the United States may: